Automatic OG images

 How it works

-When you save a project or page, a background job is queued to generate the image.
-This happens asynchronously, so you're not waiting around for image processing.
-The system uses either ImageMagick or GD (whichever is available) to render the text onto a clean background.
+When a project or page is saved, a background job is queued to generate the image.
+This happens asynchronously, so there's no waiting around for image processing.
+The system uses either ImageMagick or GD (whichever is available) to render text onto a clean background.

-If you've uploaded a custom image, the system respects that choice and won't overwrite it.
-Only when you toggle back to automatic generation will a new image be created.
+If a custom image has been uploaded, the system respects that choice and won't overwrite it.
+Only when toggling back to automatic generation will a new image be created.

 What this means for you

-Every piece of content you create now has a professional-looking preview automatically.
-When someone shares your documentation, blog post, or portfolio piece on LinkedIn, Twitter, or anywhere else, they're sharing something that looks considered and complete.
+Every piece of content now has a professional-looking preview automatically.
+When someone shares documentation, a blog post, or a portfolio piece on LinkedIn, Twitter, or anywhere else, it looks considered and complete.